Abdul Haq Wasiq: Release negotiations

-Most Afghans had been repatriated to Afghanistan by 2009.
+Most Afghans held at Guantanamo had been repatriated to Afghanistan by 2009.
 Throughout the fall of 2011 and the winter of 2012, the United States conducted peace negotiations with the Taliban and widely leaked that a key sticking point was the ongoing detention of Wasiq and four other senior Taliban, Norullah Noori, Mohammed Fazl, Khirullah Khairkhwa and Mohammed Nabi.
 Negotiations hinged on a proposal to send the five men directly to Doha, Qatar, where they would be allowed to set up an official office for the Taliban.

-In March 2012, it was reported that Ibrahim Spinzada, described as "Karzai's top aide" had spoken with the five men, in Guantanamo, earlier that month, and had secured their agreement to be transferred to Qatar.
+In March 2012, it was reported that Ibrahim Spinzada, described as "Karzai's top aide" had spoken with the five men in Guantanamo earlier that month, and had secured their agreement to be transferred to Qatar.
 It was reported that Karzai, who had initially opposed the transfer, now backed the plan.
 It was reported that US officials stated the Obama administration had not yet agreed to transfer the five men.

 Release from Guantanamo Bay

-Wasiq and the other four members of the Taliban five were released from Guantanamo Bay and transported to Qatar where they were set free on June 1, 2014.
+Wasiq and the other four members of the Taliban Five were released from Guantanamo Bay and transported to Qatar where they were set free on June 1, 2014.
 Their release concurred with that of captured U.S. soldier Bowe Bergdahl's release in eastern Afghanistan in a deal brokered by the Emir of Qatar.
 Wasiq, and the other members of the Taliban five, were required to stay in Qatar for 12 months as a condition of their release.